mjsqu/docker-dbt-postgres/README.md

 POSTGRES_PASSWORD=1fbe12f5-6bca-4269-88d6-fce348d4360e
 ```

-With the `.env` file contents saved, run the following command to download container images (if required) and start up the
+With the `.env` file contents saved, run the following command to download container images (if required), start up the database (named: dbt_db) and dbt containers.

 ```shell
 docker compose up -d
 ```

+The `dbt` container has `dbt-core` installed on it and can run dbt commands.
+It has a project which contains connection information allowing it to connect to the `dbt_db` container which is running a PostgreSQL database.

 Tip: List active containers using this command: